Helen Twelvetrees

 Helen Marie Twelvetrees (née Jurgens; December 25, 1908 – February 13, 1958) was an American actress.
 She starred in Hollywood films in the sound film era from 1929 to 1939.
-Many of her roles were of "suffering women".
-She has a star on the Hollywood Walk of Fame.
+Many of her roles were of "suffering women,” which reflected her tumultuous personal life.
+She has a star on the Hollywood Walk of Fame located at 6263 Hollywood Blvd.

 Early life

 Helen Marie Jurgens was born in Brooklyn, where she attended Public School 119.
 Her family moved to Flatbush, where her younger brother was born.
-In the winter of 1919, the family's four-bedroom apartment caught fire and her brother perished.
+In the winter of 1919, the family's apartment caught fire and her brother perished.

 She attended Brooklyn Heights Seminary and then the Art Students League of New York, where she studied for a year before enrolling at the American Academy of Dramatic Arts.
 While attending AADA, she met actor Clark Twelvetrees, whom she married at age 19 in 1927.
 She adopted her husband's surname and used it as her professional name.